 The Rapids shows in 2024:

-• From October 18th to 19th and 25th to 26th at 6 PM, an Autumn break of schools.
-Rapids show without music.
+• Cancelled: From October 18th to 19th and 25th to 26th at 6 PM, an Autumn break of schools.
+Rapids shows are cancelled due to maintenance work by Fortum.

 • December 6th at 4 PM Finnish Independence Day

 The Rapids show lasts approx. 16 minutes.
 Eight minutes after the flood gates are opened, the foams reach their peak with an average of 400 cubic metres of water per second flowing in the stream.
-In the summer surge of the rapids will be accompanied by music of Jean Sibelius or the Whitewater Symphony by the Osmo's Cosmos band.
+In the summer rapids shows will be accompanied by music of Jean Sibelius or the Whitewater Symphony by the Osmo's Cosmos band.

 The best places to watch the Rapids shows are Koskisilta Bridge and Koskipuisto Park.